 ROU assets and lease liabilities are recognized at commencement date and determined using the present value of the remaining lease payments over the lease term.
 We use an incremental borrowing rate based on estimated rate of interest for collateralized borrowing since our leases do not include an implicit interest rate.
 The estimated incremental borrowing rate considers market data, actual lease economic environment, and actual lease term at commencement date.
 The lease term may include options to extend when it is reasonably certain that we will exercise that option.
 ROU assets include lease payments made in advance, and excludes any incentives received or initial direct costs incurred.
-Lease expense is recognized on a straight-line basis over the lease term.
+We recognize lease expense on a straight-line basis over the lease term and sublease income on a straight-line basis over the sublease term.